vguleaev/vguleaev.dev/src/content/blog/most-common-design-patterns-top-5.md

 Decorator pattern can dynamically **add new behavior to objects without changing their structure**.
 Every time you create a **wrapper** object that enriches others object behavior you implement a decorator pattern.

-Let's have a look this example:
+Let's have a look at this example:

 ```typescript
 interface IDatabase {